 The volume of good schools in the emirate should be of great comfort to existing residents, as well as those moving in.
 There is choice, and an increasing amount of it.
 And there is an increasingly wide range of fee options across all curricula.

 In this article we have leaned heavily on the KHDA's Dubai School Inspection Bureau reports, so it is important to understand how they are prepared.

 Internationally qualified school inspectors pay on site visits (annually in most cases) to every private school in Dubai (after a settling in period for new schools) to rate it on key questions such as:

 Following each inspection, the school gets a full written report with details of the school’s performance and shortfalls.
 Parents considering specific schools can access the latest school inspection report under the Inspection Report tab above the review on WhichSchoolAdvisor.com.

 The school is expected to prepare an action plan addressing any recommendations for further development, which is then used as a benchmark for the next year’s inspections.

 The KHDA rates schools based on its own weighting system.
-In 2014/15 guide for example it noted its next round of reports will focus on Special Educational Needs provision, and core subjects Maths and English.
-Given PISA and TIMMS targets, the KHDA's latest reports for 2016/17 place more emphasis than ever before on academic results in external examinations.
-More information here on the current KHDA focus.
+In the 2014/15 Guide to schools, for example, it noted its next round of reports would focus on Special Educational Needs provision, and the core subjects of Maths and English.

-The inspection team will of course continue to look at MoE requirements for Islamic and social studies, Arabic as a first and second language - and so on.
+The inspection team will of course continue to look at Ministry of Education requirements for Islamic and social studies, Arabic as a first and second language and Moral Education.

-As a parent not everything the KHDA uses in its overview rating, you will consider important - for non-Muslims the weighting given to Islamic Studies for example, may not be considered so vital.
+As a parent it may be that not everything the KHDA uses in its overall rating, you will consider important - for non-Muslims the weighting given to Islamic Studies, for example, may not be considered so vital.
 Nor may you be so concerned about Arabic as a second language (which is mandatory), although this is without doubt becoming increasingly more important to the regulators.